Carmichaels Area School District

 $49,501 and the United States median family income was $49,445, in 2010.
 The educational attainment levels for the population 25 and over were 86.0% high school graduates and 18.6% college graduates.

 Carmichaels Area School District operates one elementary school (Carmichaels Area Elementary Center), and one Junior/Senior High School, Carmichaels Area Junior/Senior High School.
-High school students may choose to attend Greene County Career and Technical Center for training in the construction and mechanical trades.
+High school students may choose to attend Greene County Career and Technology Center for training in the construction and mechanical trades.
 The Intermediate Unit IU1 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

 Carmichaels Area School District offers a variety of clubs, activities and an extensive interscholastic sports program.

 High school sports

 Carmichaels Area High School is a member of the Pennsylvania Interscholastic Athletic Association (PIAA) and the Western Pennsylvania Interscholastic Athletic League (WPIAL).
 Carmichaels is in PIAA District 7.